 What Is A Galileo Thermometer And How Does It Work?

-Today, we are spoiled for choice when it comes to thermometers, from the trusty old mercury thermometer, bimetal, to modern-day digital sensors.
-Centuries ago, trying to measure the atmospheric temperature proofed to be quite a daunting task.
+Today, we are spoiled for choice when it comes to thermometers, from the trusty old mercury thermometer to modern-day digital sensors.
+Centuries ago, measuring the atmospheric temperature was performed by devices such as the Galileo thermometer.

-And this where the Galileo Thermometer comes in.
-Although this specific thermometer as we know it today, wasn't designed by Galileo himself, all the principles that the thermometer is based upon, was discovered and implemented by Galileo and his thermoscope.
+Although this specific thermometer as we know it today wasn't designed by Galileo himself, all the principles that the thermometer is based upon were discovered and implemented by Galileo Galilei and his thermoscope.

 Any changes in air temperature change the density of the liquid as well.
-This causes the bubbles inside the liquid to rise and fall in response to the changes in fluid density.
+This causes the bubbles inside the liquid to rise and fall in response to changes in the fluid's density.

 By observing the different heights at which the glass bubbles are floating, the temperature can be determined.
 This is done by identifying the number of the tag below the bubble floating at the "right height."

 If this sounds confusing to you, you are not alone.
-If I only described to you what a Galileo thermometer looks like and how it responds to temperature changes, it would be hard for you to understand what is really happening and why.
+If I only described to you what a Galileo thermometer looks like and how it responds to temperature changes, it would be difficult to understand what is really happening and why.

-You need to understand the principles and forces at work that makes all the parts in this thermometer behave the way they do, and how they all work together to help determine the atmospheric temperature.
+One needs to understand the principles and forces at work that make all the parts in this thermometer behave the way they do and how they all work together to help determine the atmospheric temperature.